SnehalA/BIGstack/20k_Throughput-run/README.md

     ./step02_Download_20k_Data_Throughput-run.sh

-  The `warp.zip` and [WholeGenomeGermlineSingleSample.wdl](WholeGenomeGermlineSingleSample.wdl) WDL are modified using [change_wdl.sh](change_wdl.sh) to point to the suggested the tools path and the input files for test datasets.
+  The `warp.zip` and [WholeGenomeGermlineSingleSample.wdl](WholeGenomeGermlineSingleSample.wdl) WDL are modified using [change_wdl.sh](change_wdl.sh) to point to the configured tools path and input files for the workflow.

 ### 5. Run the 20k Throughput workflow
    You can submit the workflow to the Cromwell workflow engine using this script: